 In Part 1, I talked about the analysis in the medical journal The Lancet about the “increasingly polarized” debate on what is causing the rise in obesity rates.
-In Part 2, I discussed how the modern food environment exploits our individual biological, psychological and social/economic vulnerabilities in ways that undermines out ability to eat in a way that promotes good health and a healthy weight.
+In Part 2, I discussed how the modern food environment exploits our individual biological, psychological and social/economic vulnerabilities in ways that undermines out ability to eat in a way that helps us feel well and enjoy good health (regardless of weight).

 Today, I’m going to focus on the home food environment, and the workplace food environment as well (for people who work outside the home).

 In one of the articles in The Lancet’s series on obesity, “Smart food policies for obesity prevention,” they discuss how our environments are central to our ability to make changes to our eating habits, because the food environment is a sort of intermediary our learned food preferences and our actual eating behaviors.
 This means:

 - If you prefer certain foods (whether highly processed snack foods or vegetables), and you have these foods around you, it makes it really easy to eat these foods.

 - If you prefer highly processed snack foods, but your food environment includes none of these foods but does include lots of veggies, your food preferences can change in response.

 According to the article, even when people want to eat well, lack of access to healthy food is an obstacle.
 They mean this more in terms of the broader food environment (as with food deserts), but I also see it in terms of the home/work food environments.
 I see how much many of my patients struggle with improving their nutrition and eating habits when:

 - Their house isn’t stocked with healthy foods.